Therapist for the analytical overthinkers in Bloomington, Indiana.

-Dr. Amanda Lynne Quinby, a psychologist in Bloomington, Indiana
+Dr. Amanda Lynne Quinby, Bloomington Indiana therapist

 Hi, I’m Amanda.